 North American divorced men are eight times more likely to commit suicide than women.
 Professor AJ Kposowa used data to analyze the effects of marital status on suicide risk3)Department of Sociology, University of California.
 He found that divorced men were more than twice as likely to commit suicide as married men.

 The Real Reasons Divorce and Suicide Affects Men more than Women

-The father is depicted as a deadbeat, even if he does pay the child support and/or alimony imposed by the court.
+Who is a deadbeat?
+The father of course.
+Even if he pays the child support and/or alimony imposed by the court.
 Why is the father always a deadbeat?
-Because the child support and alimony payment will always be less money than the wife and children lived on before.
-This divided family is now living on the same income which has to support two rents or two mortgages, two households.
-As a result, they are going to feel the pain of less money.
-Access to less money than in the past, leads to hostility to the father.
+Because the child support and alimony payment will always result in less money for his ex and kids.
+The divided family now has to support two rents or two mortgages, for two households.
+As a result, his ex and kids are going to feel the pain of less money.
+Access to less money than in the past, leads to open hostility to the father.
 Even if he pays the exact amount ordered by the court.
 And besides the hostility, there is a new false narrative that he is not paying his fair share.

 2. Alienation and Estrangement from Children

-Typically, a man can end up paying up to 50 % of income in child support and alimony, with another 20 or 30% on taxes, and debt from legal fees.
-Clearly, if the man is already very poor, he will not feel much difference in his lifestyle and the court does not have much to take from him.
-If the man is very wealthy, he can hire lawyers who will protect him from the court and unfair bias and will also not feel much of a difference after divorce.
-It is the middle class man, who is neither poor or rich, who has a middle class job, he is the one who will be most affected by the divorce and is left in economic crisis.
+A man can end up paying 50 % of his income for child support and alimony, with another 20 or 30% on taxes, and debt from legal fees.
+If he is poor, he will not feel much difference in his lifestyle.
+The court does not have much to take from him.
+And, if he is wealthy, he can hire lawyers who will protect him from the court.
+He too will not feel much of a difference after divorce.

 4. Criminalization of a Law Abiding Citizen

-Men consistently report feeling as if the judge or opposing attorney in divorce court treats him like a criminal, while they slice up whatever income he makes at a job where he is a human being.
-This creates cognitive dissonance and the subsequent mental stress of living in conflicting realities.
+Men report feeling as if the judge or opposing attorney in divorce court treat them like a criminal.
+While they slice up whatever income he makes at a job where he is treated like a human being.
+This creates cognitive dissonance and the mental stress of living in conflicting realities.

-At his job, which the court assumedly wants him to remain successful for the sake of providing child support and alimony, he is not held in contempt .
-In fact, he might even be held in high esteem with a title and responsibility.
-In court though, he is held in contempt.
-This ravaging of a man’s self esteem, together with all of the other losses experienced by men after divorce might explain why the divorce and suicide risk for men is so high.
+At his job, where the court wants him to remain successful to provide child support, he is not held in contempt .
+In fact, he might be held in high esteem with a title and responsibility.
+The court on the other hand treats him like a criminal.
+This ravaging of a man’s self esteem, is another reason why the risk of divorce and suicide is so high for men.

-5. Losing the Entire Structure of Family Life & Home
+5. Losing the Entire Structure of Family Life and Home

-Yesterday, he had a wife and children around and today he lives alone, without his family, especially without his children.
-Previously, he might have lived in a decent home, and in a good neighborhood.
-In fact, he might have designed and built this home of his dreams himself.
-But today, he finds himself in a garage, or an apartment, or in his friend’s or mother’s basement, or living out of his car, or a new and different home.
-All of a sudden, he realizes that he no longer has a home.
-And on top of that, he might no longer have the funds to pay for his new small living quarters, wherever they may be.
-This all contributes to a precipitous loss of self-esteem.
+Yesterday, he had his wife and children around him.
+Today he lives alone, without his family, especially without his children.
+Before his divorce, he lived in a decent home, and in a good neighborhood.
+In fact, he might have designed and built this dream home himself.
+But now, he finds himself in a garage, or an apartment, or in his friend’s or mother’s basement, or living out of his car.
+And he will soon have to return the car because he cannot afford to pay for the lease.

 6. Being Declared Dangerous

-Being treated as ‘dangerous’ or ‘depressed’, by the court or guardians of the court.
-A common tactic of an opposing lawyer is to persuade the judge that the father is dangerous or depressed.
+Men are vulnerable to being treated as ‘dangerous’ or ‘depressed’ by the court or guardians of the court.
+A common tactic of the opposing divorce lawyer is to persuade the judge that the father is dangerous.
+Or depressed.
 Fear is a great persuader.
-Once the judge believes that there is any credible fear that the father is dangerous, he is going to lose his relationship with his kids.
-All it takes for the judge to think that there might be a danger is for the opposing side to accuse.
-Even if the accusation is false, it is difficult to prove as it is he said and she said argument.
-And the judge will decide in favor of protecting the children from a false accusation.
+If the judge believes there is a credible fear that the father is dangerous, he is going to lose his relationship with his kids.

 7. Needing a Supervisor

-Another common outcome of such a false accusation is that he now has to see his children with a guardian or supervisor.
-Imagine, he can no longer be alone with his children.
-This further cements the idea in his children’s minds that he is dangerous.
-As a result, their fear grows and they no longer relish the idea of being in his company.
-Not only does he have to see his kids with a supervisor, on top of that humiliation, he also is forced to pay for the time of the supervisor.
+One of the biggest humiliations is needing to see your children with a supervisor.
+Imagine if you can no longer be alone with your children.
+This further cements the idea in your children’s minds that you are dangerous.
+As a result, their fear grows and they no longer relish the idea of being in your company.
+Not only do you have to see you kids with a supervisor, you are also the one who has to pay for the time of the supervisor.
+Imagine that humiliation.

 8. Loss of Total Identity

-Men after divorce are usually the one who loses not only his marriage, but he also loses his children, friends and family who may now have become distant.
+Men after divorce are usually the ones who lose more than their marriage.
+Besides the marriage, he also loses his children, friends and family who may now have become distant.
 As a result, he no longer recognizes his life.
-How men feel after divorce has been compared to being cut out of his own family portrait, so now, you no longer exist or never existed, because the family they helped to create, is gone.
+How do men after divorce feel about their life?
+They feel cut out of their own family portrait.
+As if they no longer exist or never existed, because the family they helped to create, is gone.

-Men do not see the ‘signs’ that their relationship is in trouble.
-By the time their wife gives up, it is too late.
-Unfortunately for men, they are not great mind readers, and unless their wife verbally communicates that there are problems in a marriage, it is not sufficient to say that he should have known there is a problem from the ‘signs’.
+Men often do not see the ‘signs’ that their relationship is in trouble.
+By the time their wife decides to start divorce proceedings, it is too late.
+Unfortunately for men, they are not great mind readers.
+Unless their wife communicates that there are problems in their marriage.
+It is not enough to say that he should have known there is a problem from the ‘signs’.
 As a result, his wife knows that she is over and done with the marriage.
 Sometimes years before he ever had a clue.

 Which brings us to the point of non existence.
 A man after divorce, is more likely to feel as if he has lost all touch with reality.
-For his ex, she remains in the marital home, she remains with the children, she will not be treated like a pariah by the child support agency or the court or court appointed ‘guardians’.
-Her reality is not too different from her life prior to the divorce, other than the fact that her ex is no longer in the home.
-On the other hand, for the man, his life is turned upside down.
-Suicide becomes a much more attractive option than constant humiliation.
+For his ex, she remains in the marital home, and she remains with the children.
+She is not treated like a pariah by the child support agency, the court or court appointed ‘guardians’.
+Her reality is not too different from her life before divorce.
+Other than the fact that her ex is no longer in the home.
+But, for him, his life is upside down.
+Suicide becomes a much more attractive option than constant degradation.

 Divorce cases are not decided overnight.
-First comes the delivery of the divorce action to appear at the opposing lawyer or appear in court.
-If the husband is not expecting to be subpoenaed on his front lawn in front of the neighbors and kids, or in his office in front of his office colleagues, he will have a mountain of disgrace to deal with.
+First comes the delivery of the divorce action to appear at the opposing lawyer’s office or to appear in court.
+Imagine you do receive a subpoena on your front lawn in front of your kids or neighbors.
+Or in your office in front of your coworkers and boss.
+You will have a mountain of disgrace to deal with.
 Once your office and co workers are aware of the divorce proceedings, a cloud will hang over your head.